 The banks also look into the borrowing company’s past track record.
 This includes its credit scores and past transaction history with the bank.
 A borrower who has a checking account with its bank for the past 10 years and is efficient and timely in all its transactions with the bank has a high chance of getting the overdraft limit it has asked for.
 On the other hand, a borrower who has missed multiple payments to the bank in the past and has a low credit score might not get an overdraft limit at all.

 This brings us to the conclusion that overdraft limits are tailor-made for each applicant.

 Options to Overdraft Limit

-If the borrowing company is unable to get the desired overdraft limit then it has following options –
+If the borrowing company is unable to get the desired overdraft limit, then it has the following options –

 Linking Personal Credit Card to Checking Account

 Sometimes the borrower who doesn’t get the desired overdraft limit on his checking account will link his personal credit card to the checking account.
 In this case, his credit card limit will become his overdraft limit.
 This means that a credit card limit of USD 2000.00 becomes an overdraft limit of USD 2000.00.
-He must manage all his personal as well and business transaction within this limit.
+He must manage all his personal and business transactions within this limit.

 There are two types of overdrafts – arranged and unarranged.
 The one we referred to until now is an arranged overdraft.
-An unarranged overdraft occurs when the checking account holder withdraws more money than the available balance without prior overdraft arrangement.
+An unarranged overdraft occurs when the checking account holder withdraws more money than the available balance without a prior overdraft arrangement.
 Most banks provide this facility.
-Unarranged overdraft is more expensive that arranged overdraft.
+An unarranged overdraft is more expensive than an arranged overdraft.

 Still, it must be noted that an arranged overdraft in itself is expensive as it carries various types of fees and interest.
-A proper cost-benefit analysis should be done before applying for any arranged overdraft limit.
+Before applying for any arranged overdraft limit, a proper cost-benefit analysis should be done.

 For example, ABC Ltd. finds out from its projections that it will be overdrawn up to USD 500.00 for 2 days in the year 2018.
 Following are its bank charges –